 There might be pressurized oil trapped inside the product even if it is disconnected from the carrier.
 Be aware of possible blank firing while greasing or removing and installing hammer tools.
-See "Removal of tool" on page 51.
+See "Removal of tool" on page 41.

-PRESSURE ACCUMULATOR
+PRESSURE ACCUMULATORS

-The hammer incorporates one pressure accumulator.
-The accumulator is pressurized even when there is no hydraulic pressure to the hammer.
-Attempting to dismantle the accumulator without first releasing the pressure can cause injury or death.
+The hammer incorporates one or two pressure accumulators, depending on the model.
+The accumulators are pressurized even when there is no hydraulic pressure to the hammer.
+Attempting to dismantle the accumulators without first releasing the pressure can cause injury or death.
 Do not try to dismantle pressure accumulators, contact your local dealer first.